vcastor/HTR/README.md

 ## More

-The repository Nika has a extended version of the kernel of this repository, but just in FORTRAN.
-Nika can compute open shell systems and DFT.
-This repository was made particularly for improve other programming languages.
+The Nika repository has an extended version of the kernel of this program, but just in FORTRAN.
+Nika proyect can compute open shell systems, MP2 and DFT calculations.
+This repository was made particularly to improve the programming languages.